top of page

 Switch gears

-Just get yourself out of your current rut.
+Just get out of your current rut.
 Take a walk somewhere new, try out a podcast, or cook a dish you've never made before.
 Whatever gear you switch, make it intentional.
-As a writer, I've personally found it helpful to put my computer away and start sketching (something I am horrible at!).
-I find the images work different parts of my mind, and I get a new perspective.

 Talk to somebody

-We all have our blind spots, sometimes others can see them.
-So consider talking to someone you trust like a friend, or your therapist.
+We have our blind spots, and they're usually obvious to others.
+So talk to someone you trust like a friend, or your therapist.
 Who knows, they may have a brilliant idea for you.
 Or they might just share something that helps things click.
-Creativity thrives on data points, just like those creative seeds that might bloom.
-So the more data points you acquire, the better chance a creative solution has to be born.

 Go internal

-Your answer is likely waiting inside of you.
-Yet our society does not teach this sort of contemplation.
-So we must practice.
-This is not just "self-care" time, I'm talking here about intentional seeking.
-When seeking, start by asking the right questions.
-And yes, what should I do next can be a great question!
 Also consider where a good place to do your seeking is.
 For me, it's out in nature.
-Go to your space, and then ask your question.
+Go to your space, and then ask your questions.
 Don't expect an answer to emerge, but focus on the questioning.
 Then leave it out of your mind for a while, and see what comes back later.

-Regardless of how you respond to your precipice moments, don't forget to manage expectations.
-It took time to get to the precipice, so don't expect to be suddenly transported from it.
-The focus should be on next steps, and on guiding yourself forward in the right direction.
+The focus should be on next steps, being guided forward in the right direction.
 Time is often your best resource when on the precipice.
-It will help you to take stock of your situation, gain your bearings, and consider your next move.
+Slow down.
+Even just a little time will help you take stock of your situation, gain your bearings, and consider your next move.

 If you are having a really tough time out on the precipice, definitely talk to your therapist.
 Therapy is a great way to work collaboratively and find creative solutions.
-Want to get started doing this creative work with one of our therapists?
-Contact us today.

 Join our community mailing list